PatrykZaniewski/IP_Manager/README.md

 # Description
 This project is our first step in ReactJS world.
 Please be patient and forgiving for all the mistakes made in code.

-The main goal of the application was to ensure user about 5% of the features included in https://demo.phpipam.net/.
+The main goal of the application was to deliver about 5% of the features included in https://demo.phpipam.net/.

 We have delivered 6 key features:
 - Creating/Editing hosts